wonal/play-set/README.md

 ## Current Features

 This is a work in progress and at this point, only a single-player version is implemented.
 Game logic follows the [official rules of Set](https://www.setgame.com/file/set-english) with the exception of points and penalty points since there is only single-player mode.
-I am using C# for the back-end server with SQLite and Javascript for the front-end.

 ### Updates